 Maze Procedure (Minimally Invasive)

-This procedure allows the surgeon to correct the electrical irregularity in the atria without performing open-heart surgery.
+This procedure, also known as "mini maze," allows the surgeon to correct the electrical irregularity in the atria without performing open-heart surgery.
 With the minimally invasive Maze procedure, patients experience fewer potential complications and a much shorter hospital stay than with traditional open surgery.

 Our doctors have been performing minimally invasive atrial fibrillation surgery for several years, and we have been offering this procedure at UW Hospital and Clinics since February 2005.